When a customer comes into your store, do you just help them find what they’re looking for, or do you help them find what they actually need?

 - What results are they expecting from it?

-The answers can range from something small — like wanting a good camera on their phone — to something more serious — like needing new software for their company.
+The answers can range from something small — like wanting a good phone camera — to something more serious — like needing new software for their company.

 From here on, you’ll know what to focus on when upselling.